jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 `;
 {% endhighlight %}

-We also need to add resolver in `src/resolvers.js`:
+We also need to add resolver that is querying MongoDB with `mongoose` in `src/resolvers.js`:

 {% highlight javascript %}
 import {Book} from './models/Book.js';